 The Virginia Zoo is located at 3500 Granby Street, next to Lafayette Park, in Norfolk, Virginia.
 It's easy to get there from the downtown waterfront: take St Pauls Blvd (across from the Sheraton Waterside Hotel) north.
 St Pauls becomes Monticello Avenue.
 Monticello ends at Granby Street.
 Turn left onto Granby.
 The Virginia Zoo entrance is one block on the right.

-Norfolk Virginia Hotels
+Norfolk VA Hotels